MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

 Transactional churn prediction helps predict if a customer will no longer purchase your products or services in a given time window.

+You must have business knowledge to understand what churn means for your business.
+We support time-based churn definitions, meaning a customer is considered to have churned after a period of no purchases.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWN6Eg]

 For environments based on business accounts, we can predict transactional churn for an account and also a combination of account and another level of information like product category.
 For example, adding a dimension can help determine how likely it is that the account "Contoso" will stop buying the product category "office stationery."
 In addition, for business accounts, we can also use AI to generate a list of potential reasons why an account is likely to churn for a category of secondary level information.